SwapnaMenon/Book-Search-Engine/README.md

 ## Instructions how to run the application from the terminal
+- install all required dependencies such as : run build, client npm start and @apollo/client
 - run the command npm run develop from the terminal to initialize the application.